LiyaoTang/My-Notes/Real-Time and Embedded System/RT & Embedded Sys.md

 - Definition

-  - logical correctness
+  - Logical correctness
     - accuracy of result is with respect to specification
-  - predictable timing
+  - Predictable timing
     - the time of result delivery is with respect to specification

 - Typical characteristics: